Who Runs the Social Security Disability Program (SSDP)?

 Contact Silver & Silver Today for Help Filing Your Claim

-Our Social Security attorneys are dedicated to supporting good people who can no longer earn sufficient income due to a medical condition.
+Our Social Security attorneys in Philadelphia are dedicated to supporting good people who can no longer earn sufficient income due to a medical condition.
 The Silver & Silver legal team has over 40 years of experience helping Social Security Disability claimants obtain their due benefits.
 We pledge to spare no detail when reviewing your case, and our goal is to secure the disability benefits you rightfully deserve.
 Contact us today for a free consultation!